jantic/DeOldify/README.md

 **Quick Start**: The easiest way to colorize images using DeOldify (for free!) is here: [DeOldify Image Colorization on DeepAI](https://deepai.org/machine-learning-model/colorizer)

 The **most advanced** version of DeOldify image colorization is available here, exclusively.
 Try a few images for free!
-[MyHeritiage In Color](https://www.myheritage.com/incolor)
+[MyHeritage In Color](https://www.myheritage.com/incolor)

 ----------------------------